tektoncd/pipeline/docs/developers/README.md

 target directory.
 If `targetPath` is mentioned in task input then the controllers are responsible for adding container definitions to create directories and also to fetch the versioned artifacts into that directory.
+If an input resource includes more than one `from` condition then the a sub directory named of previous_task will be addend to the original directory, like this:
+/workspace/task_resource_name/previous_task or /targetPath/previous_task

 ## How are outputs handled